TruClient/UISamples/MLT1/MLT1_CorrelationChallenge_TCFF1202_v02/README.md

 2. Click File > New
 3. Specify a file name following your organization's naming conventions.
 4. Specify a folder following your organization's conventions.
+5. Click OK.

+At each step, right-click on the text in question to select **Inspect Element**.

+## <a name="Recording"> Record Script</a>
+1. Click Record.
+2. Open a browser of the brand indicated in the script name ("FF" for Firefox, "IE" for Internet Explorer).
-5. Manually perform the steps described in https://github.com/TruClient/UISamples/blob/master/MLT1/README.md
+3. Manually perform the steps described in https://github.com/TruClient/UISamples/blob/master/MLT1/README.md

-Along the way, specify start and end transactions so individual scirpt lines can be easily identified later.
+4. Along the way, specify start and end transactions so individual scirpt lines can be easily identified later.

-6. Save the script.
+5. Save the script.
-7. Create a zip file so you can go back to its nacent form.
+6. Create a zip file so you can go back to its nacent form.

-### Step 2

-## <a name="Commenting"> Comment</a>
+## <a name="AddComment">Edit Script - Add Comment</a>

-## **Add Comment, Run Types and Filters**

- Add a comment in **init** section to provide background information on the script.
+1. Add a comment in **init** section to provide background information on the script.

+## <a name="EditScript">Edit Script - Run Types and Filters</a>
 1. High on the TruClient Sidebar, click on the **actions** list and select **Init** (rather than Action)

 2. Click on the **vertical Toolbox** tab to expand it.